vmware/terraform-provider-nsxt/website/docs/r/edge_cluster.html.markdown

 * `description` - (Optional) Description of the resource.
 * `tag` - (Optional) A list of scope + tag pairs to associate with this resource.
 * `edge_ha_profile_id` - (Optional) Edge high availability cluster profile ID.
+* `failure_domain_allocation` - (Optional) Flag to enable failure domain based allocation.
+Enable placement algorithm to consider failure domain of edge transport nodes and place active and standby contexts in different failure domains.
+Supported values are `enable` and `disable`.
 * `member` - (Optional) Edge cluster members
   * `description` - (Optional) Description of this resource.
   * `display_name` - (Optional) The display name of this resource.
 Defaults to ID if not set.